mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Control Knob Zero Trim
 '''''''''''''''''''''''''''''''''''

-Use this preference to set the Control Knob zero trim setting.
+This preference allows you to set the Control Knob zero trim setting.
 Smaller is closer to counter-clockwise end-stop position.
 Permitted range 0-255.

 Direction Change at end-stop
 '''''''''''''''''''''''''''''''''''

-Enable this preference to allow Loco direction to change when control knob at counter-clockwise end-stop position
+If this preference is enabled |ED| will allow the Loco to chnage direction when the control knob is at counter-clockwise end-stop position.

 Show disable Knob button
 ''''''''''''''''''''''''